A document provided by a lender indicating how much they will consider a mortgage application for based on your monthly income and outgoings.

 A bid made by a prospective buyer, this is not legally binding.

-Independent professional bodies who investigate complaints on behalf of customers against an organisation such as estate agents, solicitors and insurance companies.
+Independent professional body who investigate complaints on behalf of customers against an organisation such as estate agents, solicitors and insurance companies.

 The amount your insurer requires you to pay for insurance.